hesh-alghamdi/TOP/README.md

-# This repository is make to be updated as I go through The Odin Project
+# FreeCodeCamp - Responsive Web Design

+This branch is to list all the projects done for this chapter